Cloud & AI — cost + abuse control

 You always keep the other 80% of what I save you, and the base is a fraction of the platform engineer you'd otherwise hire.
 I earn more only when your bill gets smaller — never when you use more.
 See the full plan, the math, and the on-ramp →

-You don't start here, and you don't pay to find out if it's worth it — start with the free teardown below.
+You don't start here, and you don't pay to find out if it's worth it — start with the free look below.

 Most "leave the cloud" pitches sell you a migration no matter what.
 I don't.
 If your bill is spiky, mostly idle, or dominated by managed services rather than traffic, moving it can cost more once you count the engineering time.
 The assessment exists to find that out before you spend a cent on a migration — and I won't put you on a managed plan that doesn't save you more than it costs.